shubhamhackz/noobdroid/README.md

 The website is currently being run using Wordpress Themes (OceanWP theme) but ideally we would like to change to HTML, CSS and JS.

+How to contribute?
+This is a project that keeps in mind the varying interests and expertise level of the different members of the community.
+But one common goal for the community is learning Android.
+So, every single member, no matter the experience or level, can contribute in making tutorials for the different topics in Android.

 Point #1:
 We will use version control (GitHub) as our workflow model.
 Any changes to be made should be made on a separate branch.